GrowthFiend/hoka/README.md

     ```

 2.  **Configure the project with CMake:**
-    This command will automatically handle all dependencies (like FLTK and SQLite) via vcpkg.
+    This command will automatically handle all dependencies (like FLTK, Gtest and SQLite) via vcpkg.
     ```bash
     cmake -B build -S .
     ```